Bylaws of the

 Section 2.
 Duties of Officers

-B. Vice Chair-Communications shall be responsible for communicating with members, other Republicans and voters in general regarding the RRTC’s positions, including oversight of the RRTC website and social media initiatives.
-The Vice Chair-Communications shall also oversee mass communications on behalf of the RRTC by writing short blurbs.
-In the absence of the Chair, the Vice Chair-Communications shall exercise all functions of the Chair.
+C. Vice Chair-Communications shall be responsible for communicating with members, other Republicans and voters in general regarding the RRTC’s positions, including oversight of the RRTC website and social media initiatives.
+The Vice Chair-Communications shall also oversee mass communications on behalf of the RRTC by writing short updates relative to Town Council meetings to be posted on our website and social media pages.
+The Vice Chair-Communications shall also suggest and implement ideas to promote a strong and community-minded public image of the RRTC.

-D. Vice Chair-Candidate Development shall be responsible for developing candidates for all elected positions in the town of Richmond RI and coordinating all campaign activities during any election year.
-The Vice Chair-CD shall identify and develop passionate and highly informed candidates.
-In election years, the Vice Chair-CD organizes and coordinates all RRTC support provided to endorsed Republican candidates on the general election ballot, to include preparation of a detailed and coordinated campaign plan.
-The Vice Chair-CD will work closely with the Vice Chair-Comms to ensure all communications about the RRTC position of issues and policies and candidates are aligned and highly leveraged.
-The Vice Chair-CD shall report on progress at each regular meeting of the RRTC.
+Article 5, Section 2.E: Vice Chair-Candidate Development and Membership shall be responsible for developing candidates for all elected positions in the town of Richmond RI and coordinating all campaign activities during any election year.
+The Vice Chair-CD & Membership shall identify and develop passionate and highly informed candidates.
+In election years, the Vice Chair-CD & Membership organizes and coordinates all RRTC support provided to endorsed Republican candidates on the general election ballot, to include preparation of a detailed and coordinated campaign plan.
+The Vice Chair-CD & Membership will work closely with the Vice Chair-Communications to ensure all communications about the RRTC position on issues and policies and candidates are aligned and highly leveraged.
+The Vice Chair-CD & Membership will recruit and vet potential new members to ensure potential new members share our common conservative values and report on progress at each regular meeting of the RRTC.

 Article VI: Committees